Use and Meaning of よろしくお願いします (Yoroshiku Onegaishimasu)

 Sato: Nice to meet you too.

 A greeting, similar to “nice to meet you” is used in this case.
-It is not very difficult to translate as similar expressions exist in every language and thus is usually the first few phrases learned by new Japanese students.
+It is not very difficult to translate as similar expressions exist in every language.
+As a result, よろしくお願いします (yoroshiku onegaishimasu) is usually among the first few phrases learned by new Japanese students.

 Take a look at another example.